 Preparing for your appointment

-Talk to your GP or specialist team first
+Talk to your GP or treatment team first

-Always check with your GP or specialist team before having a new complementary therapy.
+Always check with your GP or treatment team before having a new complementary therapy.

 Tell them about your breast cancer before you book the appointment.
 Some spas and therapists may still be anxious about giving massage to someone with breast cancer or they may have questions to help them plan your treatment.

 Choose a gentle massage that focuses on relaxation and places less pressure on the body.